testground/testground/README.md

      --help, -h  show help
 ```

+#### How testground guesses the source directory

+In order to build test plans, Testground needs to know where its source directory is located.
+Testground can infer the path in the following circumstances:

+1. When calling testground from PATH while situated in the source directory, or subdirectory thereof.
+2. If the testground executable is situated in the source directory (such as when you do `go build .`), or a subdirectory thereof.

+For special cases, supply the `TESTGROUND_SRCDIR` environment variable.

 ### Running the tests locally with TestGround

 To run a test locally, you can use the `testground run` command.
 Check what Test Plans are available in the `plans` folder